asnar00/firefly/readme.md

 ## TODO

+### infrastructure

+- tidy up the server code to use the same library of functions
+- auto-restart of the subsidiary servers (and indeed the main server)
+- proper logging

 ### visual / UI
 - conflicting dependencies (constructor vs classname) DONE
 - supercompact view: want to see all the code !!!